nurcu/mern-boilerplate/README.md

 ## About
-CRUD App using MERN Stack, it uses ReactJS for Front-end, NodeJS, Express For the Backend, and Mongo DB as database! in this project, you can have books collection which has a field for Title, Author, Category and price, you can add, update, and delete items! it has a form validation to make sure that the user doesn't send invalid info to the database.
+CRUD App using MERN Stack, it uses ReactJS for Front-end, NodeJS, Express For the Backend, and Mongo DB as database! in this project, you can have positions collection which has a field for Title, Protocol, AssetType and asset, you can add, update, and delete items! it has a form validation to make sure that the user doesn't send invalid info to the database.

 ## :star: Features
-- [x] Create Book
+- [x] Create Position
-- [x] Update Book
+- [x] Update Position
-- [x] Remove Book
+- [x] Remove Position
 - [x] Form Validation